 Welcome to our website!
-Damian Applied Toxicology, LLC (DAT) is a scientific consulting firm that specializes in the application of advanced toxicology and chemical risk assessment methods to evaluate chemical exposures occurring in the environment (e.g. Brownfield and hazardous waste sites), food, consumer products (e.g. dietary supplements, drugs, cosmetics, pesticides), and the workplace (e.g. workers' compensation cases).
+Damian Applied Toxicology, LLC (DAT) is a scientific consulting firm specializing in the advanced assessment of health and ecological risks related to chemical exposures occurring in the environment (e.g. Brownfield, mining, and hazardous waste sites), food, consumer products (e.g. dietary supplements, drugs, cosmetics, pesticides), and the workplace (e.g. workers' compensation cases).
+DAT also provides medical toxicology independent review services in cases involving drug use or chemical exposure.

 The main general service areas provided by DAT are shown below.
 Additional details are provided on our Services page.